domperor/apcadrJed/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package calculate APC (adenoma per colonoscopy) and ADR (adenoma detection rate) from JED data.
-It has a single function called "apradr".
+It has a single function called "apcadr".

 ## Installation